Charles Blé Goudé: 2013: beginning of the end

 Blé was arrested on 17 January 2013 in Ghana, under a CPI arrest warrant, by members of the Ghanaian Police accompanied by Interpol agents, and surrendered to the Ghanaian authorities; he was flown to Abidjan the next day.
 He appeared in the Abidjan High Court on 21 January 2013 and was charged with war crimes, assassinations, endangering state security, and stealing state property.
 He was remanded in custody.

 2014 to present: International Criminal Court

 On 22 March 2014, Côte d'Ivoire extradited Blé to the International Criminal Court in The Hague to face charges of crimes against humanity.
 His case was combined with that of Laurent Gbagbo; their trial commenced on 28 January 2016.
 On 15 January 2019 Gbagbo and Goudé were acquitted by the ICC and their release was ordered.

-In September 2021, The Defense of Charles Blé Goudé claimed 819,300 euros in damages for the long legal proceedings suffered by their Charles Blé Goudé.
+In September 2021, Blé claimed 819,300 euros in damages for the long legal proceedings he sustained.